All Chapters

 What makes Braess's paradox so unsettling is that nobody is behaving irrationally.
 Each driver is making the best possible choice given what everyone else is doing.
 That's what Nash equilibrium means—it's the stable state where no individual can benefit by unilaterally changing strategy.
 The problem is that the Nash equilibrium of the system with the shortcut is worse for everyone than the Nash equilibrium without it.

-This is the Price of Anarchy: the gap between what selfish individuals achieve and what a benevolent dictator could arrange.5 In our diamond network without the shortcut, selfish routing happens to be optimal—65 minutes is the best anyone could do.
+Economists have a name for the gap between what selfish individuals achieve and what a benevolent dictator could arrange: the Price of Anarchy.5 In our diamond network without the shortcut, selfish routing happens to be optimal—65 minutes is the best anyone could do.
 But add the shortcut, and selfish routing gives 80 minutes while the optimal assignment (just ignore the shortcut!) would still be 65.
+The Price of Anarchy is 80/65 ≈ 1.23—selfishness costs us 23% more than cooperation would.

 The Price of Anarchy measures how much selfishness costs us.
 In Braess's network, it costs everyone 15 minutes of their life, every single day.